Prag8855/aab/frontend/content/guides/moving-out.md

 ### If you leave Germany

 You can **cancel your phone, internet and electricity contracts** with a 1 month notice.[^18] You can do it on the company's website or in writing.
-Use [aboalarm](https://www.aboalarm.de/) to write the [cancellation letter](/glossary/Kündigungsschreiben).
+Use [aboalarm](https://www.aboalarm.de/) to write the [termination letter](/glossary/Kündigungsschreiben).

 To **stop paying the [TV tax](/glossary/Rundfunkbeitrag)**, [deregister on the Rundfunkbeitrag website](/out/rundfunkbeitrag-deregister).
 You can also [pay someone to do it for you](/out/deregistrationde-gez).